deminimis/minimalimageviewer/README.md

 ## Contributing

 Contributions are welcome.
+The next goal will be video support, retaining minimalist function with play, pause, and a slider, with wide support for different videos.

 To contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/YourFeature`).